Lectures on singular stochastic PDEs: The paracontrolled PAM

 \begin{example} Let $B^H$ be a fractional Brownian bridge on $\mathbb{T}$ (or simply a fractional Brownian motion on $[0, \pi]$, reflected on $[\pi, 2 \pi]$) and assume that $H > 1 / 2$.
 We have $\varphi (B^H) \in \CC^{H -}$ for all Lipschitz continuous $\varphi$, and $\partial_t B^H \in \CC^{(H - 1) -}$, and in particular $\varphi (B^H) \partial_t B^H$ is well-defined.
 This can be used to solve SDEs driven by $B^H$ in a pathwise sense. \end{example}

 The condition $\alpha + \beta > 0$ is essentially sharp, at least at this level of generality, see~{\cite{Young1936}} for counterexamples.
-It excludes of course the Brownian case: if $B$ is a Brownian motion, then almost surely $B \in \CC^{\alpha}_{\tmop{loc}}$ for all $\alpha < 1 / 2$, so that $\partial_t B \in \CC^{\alpha - 1}_{\tmop{loc}}$ and thus $B \reso \partial_t B$ fails to be well defined.
+It excludes of course the Brownian case: if $B$ is a Brownian motion, then almost surely $B \in \CC^{\alpha}_{\tmop{loc}}$ for all $\alpha < 1 / 2$ (meaning that $\varphi B \in \CC^\alpha$ whenever $\varphi $ is a smooth compactly supported function), so that $\partial_t B \in \CC^{\alpha - 1}_{\tmop{loc}}$ and thus $B \reso \partial_t B$ fails to be well defined.
 See also~{\cite{Lyons2007}}, Proposition~1.29 for an instructive example which shows that this is not a shortcoming of our description of regularity, but that it is indeed impossible to define the product $B \partial_t B$ as a continuous bilinear operation on distribution spaces.

 \